xcube-dev/xcube/docs/source/dataaccess.md

 Vector data is usually provided as an instance of [geopandas.GeoDataFrame].

 Data stores can also be writable.
-All read-only data stores share the same functional interface share the same functional interface and so do writable data stores.
+All read-only data stores share the same functional interface and so do writable data stores.
 Of course, different data stores will have different configuration parameters.
 Also, the parameters passed to the `open_data()` method, or respectively the `write_data()` method, may change based on the